MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 ## Create an Azure Resource Manager service connection that uses workload identity federation

 [Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.
+You can automatically create the workload identity federation for authentication or manually create it.

 We recommend that you use this approach if all the following items are true for your scenario: